 February 1963 Popular Electronics

 published October 1954 - April 1985.
-All copyrights (if any) are hereby acknowledged.
+All copyrights are hereby acknowledged.

 voice recorders hit the market, but now smartphones with sound recording have

 made even those devices seem outdated.
 In fact, when my daughter's house burned

-down a few weeks ago, all of the
+down a few weeks ago, all of the on-site conversations with the insurance adjuster,

-does not require you to apprise other parties taking part of the conversation that they are being recorded,
+apprise other parties taking part of the conversation that they are being recorded,

 so long as the person doing the recording is an active participant in the conversation

 back to the tape recorder era.
 These four comics were drawn by Mr. Bill Hutchinson

 back when not only were such devices still the only option for civilians, but they

 contained vacuum tubes to boot.
 Enjoy!

 What to Do with a Tape Recorder (until the hi-fi arrives)